 - Medical School - Unlisted - International Colle, Medicine

-- Undergraduate - University of Wisconsin-Madiso, Molecular Biology
+- Undergraduate - Univ. of Wisconsin-Madison, Molecular Biology

 Adam Yopp, M.D.

 - Gallbladder/Bile Duct (Cholangiocarcinoma) Cancer

 - Liver Cancer

 Adam Yopp, M.D., is an Associate Professor of Surgery in the Surgical Oncology Division at UT Southwestern Medical Center.
 He specializes in surgeries for cancers of the gastrointestinal tract, liver, pancreas, stomach, and bile duct.
 He is the Surgical Director of the Liver Tumor Program at UT Southwestern.
 In addition, he is the Director of the Tissue Specimen Resource at Harold C. Simmons Comprehensive Cancer Center.

 A Wisconsin native, Dr. Yopp brings both extensive clinical and research training to UT Southwestern.
 He graduated from the University of Wisconsin-Madison and earned his medical degree at St. George’s University.
 Following completion of a general surgery residency at Maimonides Medical Center in New York he received advanced training in hepatopancreatobiliary malignancies as a surgical oncology fellow at Memorial Sloan Kettering Cancer Center.

 Board-certified in surgery by the American Board of Surgery, he joined UT Southwestern in 2009.

 Dr. Yopp conducts outcomes based research studying factors associated with worse outcomes in cancer patients from racial/ethnic and socioeconomic disadvantaged populations.
 His goal is to implement strategies aimed at reducing these disparities and improve survival in all cancer patients.
 His research has led to the receipt of grant support from the National Institutes of Health and Department of Defense.